The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \sum_{y \in a, k'}\frac{\left|V_{x, k}\cap V_{y, k'}\right|}{V_{x, k}} = 1. \end{align} \]

 Vertical averaging is also defined analogously.
-So a single averaging operator is either exclusively horizontal or vertical.
+Thus, a single averaging operator is either exclusively horizontal or vertical.

 In the vertical, the covariant measures are prognostic variables and therefore do not need to be reconstructed.
-However, horizontally you need
+In the horizontal, however, one needs

 \[ \begin{align} \mathbf{v}\cdot\mathbf{e}_h = u_h, \end{align} \]